-Construction sites, such as clearing acreage for a new access roads or building transmission lines, all require one thing: power.
+Construction sites, such as clearing acreage for new access roads or building transmission lines, all require one thing: power.
 Usually, these sites will use grid power and, in cases where grid power is not available, construction crews will rely on noisy and expensive gas or diesel generators.
-Likewise camp sites are designed to be off-the-grid and campers use generators, campfires and battery-driven equipment.
+Likewise, campsites are designed to be off-the-grid and campers use generators, campfires, and battery-driven equipment.
 Solar power offers a durable, quieter and environmentally friendly alternative for the contractor and camper alike.
-Solar generators, light towers and portable charging systems can keep power tools and camping equipment running day and night.
+Solar generators, light towers, and portable charging systems can keep power tools and camping equipment running day and night.
 Find out more about the different types of portable solar options below.

 |Panel System Name||Panel Capacity||Charge Controller||Inverter||Included Hardware||Sellers||Cost|

 |Grape Solar GS-200-Kit||200 watts||Xantrex 35 amp||Xantrex 450 watt||Cables and connectors||Costco, Home Depot, Lowes||$272|